 At this time, no medications have proven to be a successful cure for primary sclerosing cholangitis.

 Treatment of primary sclerosing cholangitis focuses primarily on managing symptoms and slowing the progression of the disease.

-Lost vitamins must be replaced when necessary to prevent complications related to these deficiencies.
+Most vitamins must be replaced when necessary to prevent complications related to these deficiencies.

-Antibiotics can be helpful in controlling inflammation or infection.
+Antibiotics can help control inflammation or infection.

 Some medications are used for early primary sclerosing cholangitis.

 Doctors may prescribe cholestyramine (Questran) to relieve itching, which works by reducing the level of bile acids in the blood and skin.

 Ursodeoxycholic acid, a naturally occurring bile acid drug, has been studied to increase bile flow and reduce bile duct inflammation in the early stages of the disease.

 Ursodeoxycholic acid has no side effects and has also been used to treat gallstones with a potential benefit.